ArtemGudtsev/f1db/README.md

 ## Migrations

-Database project itself consists of migrations set and tool to deploy migrations to new or existing database.
+Database project itself consists of migration set and tool to deploy migrations to new or existing database.
 Use alias for migration file creator:
 ~~~
 alias newmig=./toolset/migrations/create_new_sql_migr.sh